 Accommodation Facilities in Nepal

-Nepal has all kinds of accommodation facilities, either you prefer luxury or budget-friendly.
+Nepal has all kinds of accommodation facilities, whether you prefer luxury or budget-friendly.
 Cities have five stars and boutique hotels where you can enjoy world-class hospitality and lavish stay.
 Likewise, there are many resorts (luxury to affordable) around Kathmandu, Chitwan, and Bardiya to enjoy nature at its best.
 You can find many budget-friendly hotels and traveler hostels in Kathmandu and other major tourist cities.

 You can expect USD 50 approximately per night per person for a nice tourist standard three-star hotel in Kathmandu.
 There are budget-friendly hotels and hostels where you can spend a night for a minimum of USD 5 to USD 10 per person.
 You can get all the modern amenities in the hotels in cities.